ysunaw/voice-questionnaire/README.md

 ## Amazon Echo Device Connectivity

-The `dynamo-db-starter` is the part for creating an Alexa Skill for the questionnaire platform.
+The `dynamo-db-starter` folder is for creating an Alexa Skill for the questionnaire platform.